-Influenza is a respiratory infection that causes substantial illness and death in BC health settings as well as illness among healthcare providers every year.
-Influenza immunization of both health-care personnel and long-term care facility residents can help prevent outbreaks^[13].
-Influenza outbreaks may still occur with sub-optimal immunization coverage among healthcare personnel or in the event of substantial virus drift away from the selected vaccine components.
+Influenza is a respiratory infection that causes substantial illness and death in BC health settings as well as illness among health care providers every year.
+Influenza immunization of both health care personnel and long-term care facility residents can help prevent outbreaks^[13].
+Influenza outbreaks may still occur with sub-optimal immunization coverage among health care personnel and/or in the event of low vaccine effectiveness for selected vaccine components.
 Although influenza immunization may not always prevent infection, it can prevent serious complications.
-Even with some drift of the circulating virus away from the vaccine component, cross-protection against the drift variant can be provided by vaccination^[14].
+Even during seasons of suboptimal vaccine effectiveness, some cross-protection may be provided by vaccination depending on multiple agent host-factors^[14].

 Influenza immunization of people capable of transmitting influenza to patients or residents is considered a part of the duty of care for patients/residents/clients.
-This includes all persons carrying on activities within the facility, i.e., employees, students, attending physicians, and both healthcare and non-healthcare contract workers and volunteers^[15].
-Currently in BC, the province wide Influenza Prevention Policy requires all healthcare workers to either be vaccinated against influenza or wear a mask in patient care areas throughout the influenza season.
-Regulation
+This includes all persons carrying on activities within the facility, i.e., employees, students, attending physicians, and both health care and non-health care contract workers and volunteers^[15].
+Currently in BC, the province wide Influenza Prevention Policy requires all health care workers to either be vaccinated against influenza or wear a mask in patient care areas throughout the influenza season ^[15].